 My work is concerned with change, decay, destruction and the passage of time.
 It also specifically deals with the vulnerability and recovery of nature.
 I have been active as an artist since the age of nineteen.
-It is only over the last seven years that I have been able to paint full time, although I have been involved with the art world most of the time previously.
+It is only over the last eight years that I have been able to paint full time, although I have been involved with the art world most of the time previously.

 I work in both abstract and realist modes, moving from one mode to the other keeps my attention focused and my vision fresh.
 Each mode or style of art-making enables me to express myself in the most appropriate way the artistic vision demands.
 However, over the past ten years, I have been concentrating mainly on abstraction using a variety of media including acrylics, oils, pastels, charcoal and screenprinting.
 From an early age I have been greatly influenced by Nature, both from a scientific and an aesthetic view, and have been aware of the destructive influence of human activity on the environment.
 One of my early art influences was the visionary artist and poet William Blake.

 The influence and inspiration for my present work comes directly from the simultaneous study of the French artist Gericault’s “The Raft of the Medusa” and working and meditating in the garden.
 I was studying the painting and found the original plans for the actual raft online and built a scale model.
 I was fascinated by the grid, the way a grid was used as a life support mechanism and what that raft can represent conceptually.
 It led me to think of birds’ nests and at the same time, I happened to be doing a lot of trimming in the garden, ending up with piles of twigs, flowers, leaves and branches.